statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 4. The determination referred to in paragraph 4 (d) shall be made by the CONTRACTING PARTIES within thirty days of the submission of the matter to them, unless the applicant contracting party agrees to a longer period.

 5. In determining under paragraph 4 (d) whether an applicant contracting party has unreasonably failed to offer adequate compensation, it is understood that the CONTRACTING PARTIES will take due account of the special position of a contracting party which has bound a high proportion of its tariffs at very low rates of duty and to this extent has less scope than other contracting parties to make compensatory adjustment.
-###ad Article XXVIII bis

-<sup> 1)  [Red: Ingelast bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel (zoals verbeterd).]  </sup>  *Paragraph 3*  It is understood that the reference to fiscal needs would include the revenue aspect of duties and particularly duties imposed primarily for revenue purposes or duties imposed on products which can be substituted for products subject to revenue duties to prevent the avoidance of such duties.
+### ad Article XXVIII bis<sup> 1)   [Red: Ingelast bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel (zoals verbeterd).]  </sup>

+*Paragraph 3* It is understood that the reference to fiscal needs would include the revenue aspect of duties and particularly duties imposed primarily for revenue purposes or duties imposed on products which can be substituted for products subject to revenue duties to prevent the avoidance of such duties.
-###ad Article XXIX

-<sup> 1)  [Red: Ingelast bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>  *Paragraph 1*  Chapters VII and VIII of the Havana Charter have been excluded from paragraph 1 because they generally deal with the organization, functions and procedures of the International Trade Organization.
+### ad Article XXIX<sup> 1)   [Red: Ingelast bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>

+*Paragraph 1* Chapters VII and VIII of the Havana Charter have been excluded from paragraph 1 because they generally deal with the organization, functions and procedures of the International Trade Organization.
-###[ *Final note ]*

-<sup> 2)  [Red: Geschrapt bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
+###[*Final note<sup> 2)   [Red: Geschrapt bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup> ]*

 ###Ad PART IV

 The words “developed contracting parties” and the words “less-developed contracting parties” as used in Part IV are to be understood to refer to developed and less-developed countries which are parties to the General Agreement on Tariffs and Trade.
 ###Ad Article XXXVI

-*Paragraph 1*  This Article is based upon the objectives set forth in Article I as it will be amended by Section A of paragraph 1 of the Protocol Amending Part I and Articles XXIX and XXX when that Protocol enters into force.  *Paragraph 4*  The term “primary products” includes agricultural products, *vide* paragraph 2 of the note ad Article XVI, Section B.  *Paragraph 5*  A diversification programme would generally include the intensification of activities for the processing of primary products and the development of manufacturing industries, taking into account the situation of the particular contracting party and the world outlook for production and consumption of different commodities.  *Paragraph 8*  It is understood that the phrase “do not expect reciprocity” means, in accordance with the objectives set forth in this Article, that the less-developed contracting parties should not be expected, in the course of trade negotiations, to make contributions which are inconsistent with their individual development, financial and trade needs, taking into consideration past trade developments.
+*Paragraph 1*This Article is based upon the objectives set forth in Article I as it will be amended by Section A of paragraph 1 of the Protocol Amending Part I and Articles XXIX and XXX when that Protocol enters into force.*Paragraph 4*The term “primary products” includes agricultural products, *vide* paragraph 2 of the note ad Article XVI, Section B.*Paragraph 5*A diversification programme would generally include the intensification of activities for the processing of primary products and the development of manufacturing industries, taking into account the situation of the particular contracting party and the world outlook for production and consumption of different commodities.*Paragraph 8*It is understood that the phrase “do not expect reciprocity” means, in accordance with the objectives set forth in this Article, that the less-developed contracting parties should not be expected, in the course of trade negotiations, to make contributions which are inconsistent with their individual development, financial and trade needs, taking into consideration past trade developments.
 This paragraph would apply in the event of action under Section A of Article XVIII, Article XXVIII, Article XVIII bis (Article XXIX after the amendment set forth in Section A of paragraph 1 of the Protocol Amending Part I and Articles XXIX and XXX shall have become effective), Article XXXIII, or any other procedure under this Agreement.
 ###Ad Article XXXVII

-*Paragraph 1(a)*  This paragraph would apply in the event of negotiations for reduction or elimination of tariffs or other restrictive regulations of commerce under Articles XXVIII, XXVIII bis (XXIX after the amendment set forth in Section A of paragraph 1 of the Protocol Amending Part I and Articles XXIX and XXX shall have become effective), and Article XXXIII, as well as in connexion with other action to effect such reduction or elimination which contracting parties may be able to undertake.  *Paragraph 3(b)*  The other measures referred to in this paragraph might include steps to promote domestic structural changes, to encourage the consumption or particular products, or to introduce measures of trade promotion.
+*Paragraph 1(a)*This paragraph would apply in the event of negotiations for reduction or elimination of tariffs or other restrictive regulations of commerce under Articles XXVIII, XXVIII bis (XXIX after the amendment set forth in Section A of paragraph 1 of the Protocol Amending Part I and Articles XXIX and XXX shall have become effective), and Article XXXIII, as well as in connexion with other action to effect such reduction or elimination which contracting parties may be able to undertake.*Paragraph 3(b)* The other measures referred to in this paragraph might include steps to promote domestic structural changes, to encourage the consumption or particular products, or to introduce measures of trade promotion.

 ###  Annex  J

-####Exceptions to the rule of non-discrimination
+####Exceptions to the rule of non-discrimination<sup> 3)   [Red: Ingelast bij het Bijzonder Protocol tot wijziging van artikel XIV van de Algemene Overeenkomst betreffende Tarieven en Handel, maar geschrapt bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.] </sup>

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 3)  [Red: Ingelast bij het Bijzonder Protocol tot wijziging van artikel XIV van de Algemene Overeenkomst betreffende Tarieven en Handel, maar geschrapt bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>    *[Interpretative Note to Annex J ]*  <sup> 4)  [Red: Ingelast bij het Bijzonder Protocol tot wijziging van artikel XIV van de Algemene Overeenkomst betreffende Tarieven en Handel, maar geschrapt bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
+*[Interpretative Note to Annex J<sup> 4)  [Red: Ingelast bij het Bijzonder Protocol tot wijziging van artikel XIV van de Algemene Overeenkomst betreffende Tarieven en Handel, maar geschrapt bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.] </sup>]*

 ####Algemene Overeenkomst betreffende Tarieven en Handel

 De Regeringen van het Gemenebest van Australië, het Koninkrijk België, de Verenigde Staten van Brazilië, Birma, Canada, Ceylon, de Republiek Chili, de Republiek China, de Republiek Cuba, de Tsjechoslowaakse Republiek, de Franse Republiek, India, Libanon, het Groothertogdom Luxemburg, het Koninkrijk der Nederlanden, Nieuw-Zeeland, het Koninkrijk Noorwegen, Pakistan, Zuid-Rhodesia, Syrië, de Unie van Zuid-Afrika, het Verenigd Koninkrijk van Groot-Brittannië en Noord-Ierland en de Verenigde Staten van Amerika; Erkennende, dat hun betrekkingen op het gebied van handel en economie dienen te zijn gericht op verhoging van de levensstandaard, werkgelegenheid voor iedereen en een ruim, gestadig toenemend, reëel inkomen en een grote, gestadig toenemende, effectieve vraag, volledig gebruik van 's werelds hulpbronnen en uitbreiding van de produktie en de goederenruil; Geleid door de wens bij te dragen tot de verwezenlijking van deze doeleinden door het aangaan, op grondslag van wederkerigheid en wederzijds voordeel, van overeenkomsten die een aanzienlijke verlaging van douanetarieven en een aanzienlijke vermindering van andere handelsbelemmeringen, zomede de afschaffing van discriminerende behandeling in het internationale handelsverkeer, beogen;  Zijn door middel van hun vertegenwoordigers het volgende overeengekomen:
 ### DEEL  I
 Wordt voorlopig toegepast per 01-01-1948

 ### Artikel  I

 ####Algehele meestbegunstiging

 Wordt voorlopig toegepast per 01-01-1948

 1. Ten aanzien van in- en uitvoerrechten en enigerlei heffingen terzake van of in verband met in- of uitvoer of terzake van de overmaking naar of uit het buitenland van gelden ter betaling van importen of exporten, alsmede ten aanzien van de wijze van heffing van zodanige rechten en heffingen en voorts ten aanzien van alle regels en formaliteiten nopens in- en uitvoer, alsmede ten aanzien van alle in de leden 2 en 4 van artikel III bedoelde aangelegenheden, zal elk voordeel, elke gunst, elk voorrecht of elke vrijstelling welke een der verdragsluitende partijen verleent aan enig produkt van oorsprong uit of bestemd voor enig ander land, terstond en onvoorwaardelijk worden verleend aan het overeenkomstige produkt van oorsprong uit of bestemd voor het grondgebied van alle andere verdragsluitende partijen.
 2. De bepalingen van lid 1 van dit artikel vereisen niet de afschaffing van enige preferenties met betrekking tot invoerrechten of -heffingen welke de in lid 4 van dit artikel vastgestelde hoogte niet te boven gaan en onder de volgende categorieën vallen: